rasp8erries/multiblox-cs/README.md

 This uses an utility app provided by [SysInternals - Handle](https://learn.microsoft.com/en-us/sysinternals/downloads/handle).

 So all this MultiBlox app really does is call the "handle" utility to find the roblox singleton event handle.
 Then it calls the utility again to close that handle, if found.

+## Why Admin Required
+Admin privileges are required in order to query for the handles of another process (Roblox).

+This is why when you run MultiBlox.exe it will first issue the UAC prompt in order to elevate permissions.